challamani/spring-boot-with-activiti/README.md

 }'
 ```

-### 2. Complete the initiated process with a service-tasks and user-task.
+### 2. Start and complete the process instance with a service-tasks and user-task.

 *Start the order process flow with item quantity greater than 5, the process should wait at user-task.*
 ```shell